-FC-1.1.12D Islamic retail bank licensees must take adequate precautions and risk mitigation measures before onboarding non-resident customers from high risk jurisdictions.
-The licensees must establish detailed assessments and criteria that take into consideration FATF mutual evaluations, FATF guidance, the country national risk assessments (NRAs) and other available guidance on onboarding and retaining non- resident customers from the following high risk jurisdictions: (a) Jurisdictions under increased monitoring by FATF; (b) Countries upon which United Nations sanctions have been imposed except those referred to in Paragraph FC-1.1.12C; and (c) Countries that are the subject of any other sanctions.
-FC-1.1.12E Islamic retail bank licensees that deal with non-resident customers, other than with financial institutions, listed companies and governmental authorities in FATF countries referred to in FC-1.11.1, must perform enhanced due diligence for all its non-resident customers before establishing the account relationship and, thereafter, also perform enhanced transaction monitoring throughout the course of the relationship with all non-resident customers.
-FC-1.1.12F All Islamic bank licensees must establish systems and measures that are proportional to the risk relevant to each jurisdiction and this must be documented.
+FC-1.1.12C Conventional bank licensees must not accept non-residents customers from high risk jurisdictions subject to a call for action by FATF. [] FC-1.1.12D Conventional bank licensees must take adequate precautions and risk mitigation measures before onboarding non-resident customers from high risk jurisdictions.
+The licensees must establish detailed assessments and criteria that take into consideration FATF mutual evaluations, FATF guidance, the country national risk assessments (NRAs) and other available guidance on onboarding and retaining non- resident customers from the following high risk jurisdictions: a) Jurisdictions under increased monitoring by FATF; b) Countries upon which United Nations sanctions have been imposed except those referred to in Paragraph FC-1.1.12C; and c) Countries that are the subject of any other sanctions.
+FC-1.1.12E Conventional retail bank licensees that deal with non-resident customers, other than with financial institutions, listed companies and governmental authorities in FATF countries referred to in FC-1.11.1, must perform enhanced due diligence for all its non-resident customers before establishing the account relationship and, thereafter, also perform enhanced transaction monitoring throughout the course of the relationship with all non-resident customers. relationship with all non resident eastomers.
+FC-1.1.12F All conventional bank licensees must establish systems and measures that are proportional to the risk relevant to each jurisdiction and this must be documented.
 Such a document must show the risks, mitigation measures for each jurisdiction and for each non-resident customer.
-FC-1.1.12G All Islamic bank licensees must establish a comprehensive documented policy and procedures describing also the tools, methodology and systems that support the licensee's processes for: (a) The application of RBA; (b) Customer due diligence; (c) Ongoing transaction monitoring; and (d) Reporting in relation to their transactions or dealings with non-resident customers.
-FC-1.1.12H Islamic bank licensees must ensure that only the official/government documents are accepted for the purpose of information in Subparagraphs FC-1.2.1 (a) to (f) in the case of non-resident customers.
+FC-1.1.12G All conventional bank licensees must establish a comprehensive documented policy and procedures describing also the tools, methodology and systems that support the licensee's processes for: (a) The application of RBA; (b) Customer due diligence; (c) Ongoing transaction monitoring; and (d) Reporting in relation to their transactions or dealings with non- resident customers.
+FC-1.1.12H Conventional bank licensees must ensure that only official/government 1 C-1.1.1211 documents are accepted for the purpose of information in Subparagraphs FC-1.2.1 (a) to (f) in the case of non-resident customers.
+Subparagraphs rC-1.2.1 (a) to (f) in the case of non-resident customers.